-The inspection should audit the licensee's outage radiation protection program and confirm that radiological concerns are factored into RVHRP planning.
+The inspection should audit the licensee’s outage radiation protection program and confirm that radiological concerns are factored into RVHRP planning.
 Lessons learned from industry experience should be factored into work planning.
-Plants with a history of fuel leak problems should consider and assess the potential for airborne transuranics.
+Plants with a history of fuel pin leaking problems should consider and assess the potential for airborne transuranics.
 When applicable, review of radiological airborne effluent release controls and accountability associated with the establishment and restoration of a temporary containment opening should be included in accordance with the inspection procedures listed in the preceding paragraph, as applicable.

 Training for the large RVHRP work force should be geared toward the specifics of RV head removal/replacement for both the radiation workers and radiation protection personnel.
 Review of planning for radioactive materials management should be considered due to the need for temporary storage of reusable equipment and the handling of the increased volumes of waste generated in a short time period.
 Efficient removal of materials from the work area improves housekeeping and reduces fire hazards.
 Emergency contingencies such as actions for a dropped component and the plans for closure of the containment (including temporary openings) in a high airborne condition should be reviewed.